monika200/GUVI-TASKS/TASK-2/TASK2.2/Readme.md

-TASK2.1
+TASK2.2

-Print odd numbers in an array
+Convert all the strings to title caps in a string array